Joao-Ex-Machina/jbcr.pt/content/blog/selfhost-partI.md

 ### Hardware

 Like José I pondered to use an old smartphone.
 Mine would have been a Huawei P Smart 2020, with a smashed screen.
-But then I remembered my stashed **Thinkpad T410** that was found in a **garden bench**.
+But then I remembered my stashed **Thinkpad T410** that was found on a **garden bench**.

 <center>